 - Customize the content on your site

 In other words: You don’t need to install any software on your computer (let alone on a web server) and you don’t need to set up an FTP client either.
-You can register your domain name through the same provider that offers the website builder.
+You can register your custom domain name through the same provider that offers the website builder.
 And the fact that website builders offer individual support is particularly good for beginners.
 This means that you don’t need to go and sift through web forums to find solutions to any potential problems.

 In addition, the tools themselves are very easy to use.
 You basically see the result immediately because you’re working on the site itself.
 This is different from WordPress, where you use an abstract editor – website builders show you what you get right away.